sameuric/infoh500/README.md

    The image below is a slice of a brain MRI with a large tumour in it.
 The goal of this exercise is to create an algorithm to automatically segment the tumour.

 Please refer to [https://odebeir.github.io/info-h-500/](https://odebeir.github.io/info-h-500/) for more information.

-# infoh500

-Please see p1.py for project 1
-Please see p2.py for project 2
-Please see p3.py for project 3
+© Python codes in this repo are the property of Sacha Meurice and should not be copied without written permission.